carpentries/lesson-development-training/episodes/18-preparing.md

 ::::::::::::::::::::::::::::::::::::::: objectives

 - Summarise lesson content as a teaching plan.
-- Add setup instructions and Instructor Notes to the lesson site.
+- Add Setup Instructions and Instructor Notes to the lesson site.
 - Create a feedback collection plan.

 ::::::::::::::::::::::::::::::::::::::::::::::::::